It’s no secret that the right music can evoke positive emotions and relieve stress. Now, research shows that it can also boost your immune system!

-Researchers at Sussex University and the Max Planck Institute (Leipzig, Germany), claim that their research demonstrates how music can be used to help patients recover more quickly while they are still in hospital.
+Researchers at Sussex University and the Max Planck Institute (Leipzig, Germany) claim that their research demonstrates how music can be used to help patients recover more quickly while they are still in the hospital.

-It looks like happy dance music has an important role in improving immunity, while relaxing music helps reducing stress.
+It looks like happy dance music has an important role in improving immunity while relaxing music has the ability to relieve stress.
 Another important thing to keep in mind is the listener’s taste in music.
-Music preferred by the patient appears to have a greater impact on his health.
+Music preferred by the patient appears to have a greater impact on their health.

 Although music therapy is used often to promote mental and emotional health, it seems to be quite effective to improve the quality of life of those experiencing physical health problems.